 The US is prominent in this debate because it got caught and because it’s a big country with a lot of economic and military power.
 But it’s far from the only country to employ the sorts of surveillance that toe–and sometimes cross–the line between national security and overreach into the lives of ordinary citizens a la 1984‘s Big Brother.
 One of those countries is Canada, thanks in large part to the 2015 Anti-Terrorism Act that allowed intelligence agencies to gather and share information in much the same way as the NSA.

-Canada is a member of the Five Eyes, an intelligence alliance also comprised of the USA, the UK, Australia, and New Zealand.
+Canada is a member of the Five Eyes, an intelligence alliance also composed of the USA, the UK, Australia, and New Zealand.
 If you’re being monitored in Canada, there’s a good chance whatever information is collected about you is accessible to intelligence agencies in those other countries.

 The underlying problem with these laws and surveillance programs is that they gather information on people regardless of whether that person is a criminal or not, and they disproportionately affect certain groups of people such as reporters, activists, Muslims, and immigrants.

 If you feel your privacy is being infringed upon, one of the best remedies is to start using a VPN.
-Short for Virtual Private Network, a VPN connection encrypts all of a device’s internet traffic and routes it through an intermediary server in a location of your choosing.
-This prevents hackers, your ISP, and, yes, the government from monitoring what you do online.
+Short for Virtual Private Network, a VPN connection encrypts all of a device’s internet traffic and routes it through an intermediary server in a virtual location of your choosing.
+This prevents hackers, your ISP, and, yes, the Canadian government from monitoring what you do online.

 All of the options in our list of the best VPNs for Canada will also protect your data when connected to public wi-fi.
 Unsecured wifi hotspots can allow hackers to intercept your internet traffic and carry out attacks.
 A VPN’s encryption will prevent this from happening.